nsouzarj/cra-frontend/DOCKER.md

 For production deployment:

-1. Update the environment configuration in `src/environments/environment.prod.ts`
+1. Update the environment configuration in `src/environments/environment.prod.ts` with your production backend URL
 2. Build with production optimizations:
    ```bash
    docker build -t cra-frontend:prod .